 - Kevin has over 30 years of process improvement tool application and practice in a variety of organizations.
 He has never worked for a company that did not have a formal approach to process improvement in place!

 How do I measure high performance?

-Over the past twenty plus years, the Malcolm Baldrige National Performance Excellence Award criteria have continued to evolve and improve.
-Today I feel the Baldrige process represents the best model for assessing performance excellence.
+Over the past thirty years, the Malcolm Baldrige National Performance Excellence Award criteria have continued to evolve and improve.
+Today, I feel the Baldrige process represents the best model for assessing performance excellence.
 In other words, if your organization can score well against the Baldrige criteria as they are designed, then you will be a high performer.

 I have learned a lot about the criteria as an Examiner, Senior Examiner, and Alumni Examiner.
 I have also discovered ways that small and medium-sized groups can use the criteria to begin improving their systems, and in turn, their performance over time.
 Simple systems, designed and implemented correctly, can yield great results.

 Most importantly, I believe that an organization’s people – its associates and customers – serve as the best gauges of high performance.
 Fortunately, the Baldrige criteria are designed to take this critical human dimension of high performance into consideration.
 For example, two of the six Process categories focus on customer engagement and workforce engagement.
 Two additional Results categories exist as well to drive the evaluation of results achieved in each of these areas.